Health status of Asian Americans: Cancer

 High rates of smoking also contribute to high rates of lung cancer.
 Lung cancer rates for Southeast Asians are 18 percent higher than for White Americans.
 28.9% of all Asian Americans smoked at one point in their lives.
 Current rates of smoking stand at 14.8%.
 Smokers are more likely males (22.6%) than females (7.3%).
 However, high smoking prevalence is concentrated around certain areas.
 For example, Vietnamese men in Franklin County, Ohio, were found to have a smoking rate of 43.4%.

 Asian Americans, between all racial/ethnic groups in the United States are the only group with the leading cause of death being cancer.

 Another contributor to the high rates of cancer in the Asian American community are disparities stemming from cultural differences and the health care system.
 Language barriers can prevent individuals from thoroughly understanding medical information like risks, screening, and possible solutions.
-There also continues to be a lack of access to medical interpreters and lack of extended help to individuals who's first language is not English.
+There also continues to be a lack of access to medical interpreters and lack of extended help to individuals whose first language is not English.
 Many Asian American cultures have negative stigmas associated with diagnosis and medical care.
 These stigmas and emotions include feelings of alienation if diagnosed, negative stigmas about Western medicine, poor experiences with American health care, and possible medical practices that go against cultural or religious beliefs.
 Additionally, it is commonly believed that cancer screening and treatment only occurs with the onset of symptoms.
 Alongside these cultural barriers, Asian Americans also face disparities in the health care system.
 Many are faced with lack of insurance, primary care, resources for non-English speaking individuals, minimal outreach to their communities, and lack of accessibility to quality health care.
 With being faced with both cultural and systematic barriers, individuals often are faced with experiences that deter them from future medical care.